 The Policy & Politics journal, which has been publishing for 44 years, focuses on key works in the areas of public and social policy, and politics.
-It has an impact factor of 0.952 (2 yr) and is ranked 18th out of 46 journals in Public Administration.
+We are delighted to announce that its impact factor has increased to 1.2 (2 yr) and is ranked 19th out of 46 journals in Public Administration.

 Policy & Politics receives a high volume of submissions.
 In order to increase your chances of getting published, please read our editorial statement below before you submit your article, to make sure it explicitly reflects the main hallmarks described.